YouTube shooter’s ire: Everything you need to know about YouTube's flashpoint policies

-For more than a year, YouTube has grappled to find a balance between demands for safety and its creators' expectation of freedom.
+For more than a year, YouTube has grappled with finding a balance between demands for safety and its creators' expectation of freedom.

-That ongoing debate was thrown into a nightmarish spotlight this week, when Nasim Aghdam, a 39-year-old woman who posted clips about veganism and music-video parodies, drove to YouTube's San Bruno, Calif., headquarters, walked onto its sunny campus through a parking garage and shot three people before turning her gun on herself.
+That ongoing debate was thrown into a nightmarish spotlight this week.
+Police say Nasim Aghdam, a 39-year-old woman who posted clips about veganism and music video parodies, drove to YouTube's San Bruno, California, headquarters Tuesday, walked onto its sunny campus through a parking garage and shot three people before killing herself.

-We don't know why Aghdam fired on YouTube.
-But police have established her motive was anger at YouTube's policies and practices.
+We don't know why Aghdam fired on people at YouTube.
+But police have established her motive was anger at the company's policies and practices.

 Influential YouTubers like Hank Green and Phil DeFranco, the latter of whom has been a vocal critic of some YouTube policies in the past, spoke out against conflating the shooter's motive with the idea that Google's site or its policies were at fault for the crime.